-BAR GRAPHS BELOW SHOW TWO PROFICIENCY GROUPS (LEFT TO RIGHT): FAR BELOW BASIC, BELOW BASIC, AND BASIC PROFICIENT AND ADVANCED
+BAR GRAPHS BELOW SHOW TWO PROFICIENCY GROUPS (LEFT TO RIGHT):

-GROUP LOW SCORES HIGH SCORES PROFICIENT OR ADVANCED STUDENTS TESTED COMMENTS Boys 35% 186 GENDER: About seven percent more girls than boys at our school scored Proficient or Advanced.
-Girls 42% 173 English proficient 63% 160 ENGLISH PROFICIENCY: English Learners scored lower on the CST than students who are proficient in English.
-English Learners 19% 199 Because we give this test in English, English Learners tend to be at a disadvantage.
-Low income 39% 355 INCOME: We cannot compare scores for these two subgroups because the number of students tested who Not low income NO DATA .
-AVAILABLE N/A 4 were not from low-income families was either zero or too small to be statistically significant.
-Learning disabled NO DATA .
-AVAILABLE N/A 19 LEARNING DISABILITIES: We cannot compare scores for these two subgroups because the number of students Not learning disabled 39% 340 tested with learning disabilities was either zero or too small to be statistically significant.
-Hispanic/Latino 38% 346 ETHNICITY: Test scores are likely to vary among students of different ethnic origins.
-The degree of variance will differ from school to school.
+FAR BELOW BASIC, BELOW BASIC, AND BASIC PROFICIENT AND ADVANCED GROUP LOW SCORES HIGH SCORES PROFICIENT OR ADVANCED STUDENTS TESTED COMMENTS Boys 44% 157 GENDER: About seven percent more girls than boys at our school scored Proficient or Advanced.
+Girls 51% 167 English proficient 61% 177 ENGLISH PROFICIENCY: English Learners scored lower on the CST than students who are proficient in English.
+English Learners 32% 147 Because we give this test in English, English Learners tend to be at a disadvantage.
+Low income 44% 255 INCOME: About 17 percent fewer students from lower-income families scored Proficient or Advanced than our Not low income 61% 69 other students.
+Learning disabled NO DATA A VAILABLE N/A 11 LEARNING DISABILITIES: We cannot compare scores for these two subgroups because the number of students Not learning disabled 49% 313 tested with learning disabilities was either zero or too small to be statistically significant.
+Asian American 60% 134 ETHNICITY: Test scores are likely to vary among students of different ethnic origins.
+The degree of variance will Hispanic/Latino 37% 143 differ from school to school.
 Measures of the achievement gap are beyond the scope of this report.

 SOURCE: The scores for the CST are from the spring 2010 test cycle.
 County and state averages represent elementary schools only.
 Whenever a school reports fewer than 11 scores for a particular subgroup at any grade level, the CDE suppresses the scores when it releases the data to the public.
 Missing data makes it impossible for us to compile complete schoolwide results.
 Therefore, the results published in this report may vary from other published CDE test scores.

 N/A: Not applicable.
-Either no students took the test, or to safeguard student privacy the CDE withheld all results because very few students took the test, or to safeguard student privacy the CDE withheld all results because very few students took the test or no safeguard student privacy the CDE withheld all results because very few students took the test or or privacy are suppressing it because the number of valid test scores is not large enough to be meaningful.
+Either no students took the test, or to safeguard student privacy the CDE withheld all results because very few students took the test in any grade.

+N/S: Not statistically significant.
+While we have some data to report, we are suppressing it because the number of valid test scores is not large enough to be meaningful.